albanie/collaborative-experts/misc/README-template.md

 ### Expert Zoo

 For each dataset, the Collaborative Experts model makes use of a collection of pretrained "expert" feature extractors (see the paper for more precise descriptions).
 Some experts have been obtained from other sources (described where applicable), rather than extracted by us.
 To reproduce the experiments listed above, the experts for each dataset have been bundled into compressed tar files.
-These can be downloaded and unpacked with a [utility script-TODO-LINK]() (recommended), which will store them in the locations expected by the training code.
+These can be downloaded and unpacked with a utility [script](misc/sync_experts.py) (recommended -- see example usage below), which will store them in the locations expected by the training code.
 Each set of experts has a brief README, which also provides a link from which they can be downloaded directly.

   | Dataset           | Experts  |  Details and links | Archive size |
  |:-------------:|:-----:|:----:|:---:|